Skip to main content

 “Will human creativity ever surpass AI?
 Is it unethical to use AI to create art?”

 I think both questions are nonsense.
-And it's much more important to think about how to ride the wave than to worry about getting wet when the big wave comes.
+And it’s much more essential to think about how to ride the wave than to worry about getting wet when the big wave comes.

-In particular, I would say that the biggest difference between humans and AI is our imagination, and the second is our imperfection.
+In particular, I would say that the most significant difference between humans and AI is our imagination, and the second is our imperfection.
 We should pay attention to this human imperfection.
-We have narrative and story, conflict and drama because of our imperfections.
+Because of our imperfections, we have narrative and story, conflict, and drama.

-In other words, I think there will come a time when the artist will be more important than the art, and the authenticity of the artist will be combined with philosophy and the humanities.
-As Japanese philosopher Hisashi Inoue expressed the basic philosophy of popular art, "I believe the fundamental philosophy of pop art & music is to express difficult things simply.
+In other words, there will come a time when the artist will be more important than the art, and the artist’s authenticity will be combined with philosophy and the humanities.
+Japanese philosopher Hisashi Inoue expressed the basic philosophy of popular art as follows: “I believe the fundamental philosophy of pop art and music is to express complicated things simply.”

 * Joseph’s comment:

-I believe that the questions and answers above reflect concerns about AI having human-like personalities and intentions, rather than the dangers of AI having more capabilities than humans.
+The questions and answers above reflect concerns about AI having human-like personalities and intentions rather than the dangers of AI having more capabilities than humans.
 Humans do not fear human creations or inventions that are functionally superior to humans.
-We don't tremble at the features and capabilities of cars, airplanes, and computers.
+We don’t tremble at the features and capabilities of cars, airplanes, and computers.
 We are only afraid of whether they have the consciousness and intention to think and judge for themselves without human interference and intervention, or we are concerned and afraid of non-human personalities in human creations.

 Humans have considered creation and invention to be uniquely human-conscious activities.
-This means that we have self-imposed, tacitly agreed upon, and shared a sense that creation and invention are activities that can and should be controlled within human ethics and intentions.
+This means we have self-imposed, tacitly agreed upon, and shared a sense that creation and invention can and should be controlled within human ethics and intentions.

 We should doubt that creation and invention are concepts that only humans can and should do.
-We should also doubt whether the existence of personality is an exclusively human concept, and whether "free will," which is a human privilege, really exists.
-These are difficult problems, and there are no easy answers.
+We should also doubt whether the existence of personality is an exclusively human concept and whether “free will,” which is a human privilege, really exists.
+These are complex problems, and there are no easy answers.

 * References and quotations: